apache/nuttx/configs/sama5d3x-ek/README.txt

     4. This configuration has support for NSH built-in applications enabled.
        However, no built-in applications are selected in the base configuration.

+    5. SDRAM support can be enabled by adding the following to your NuttX configuration file:

+       CONFIG_SAMA5_MPDDRC=y                   : Enable the DDR controller
+       CONFIG_SAMA5_DDRCS=y                    : Tell the system that DRAM is at the DDR CS CONFIG_SAMA5_DDRCS_SIZE=268435456       : 2Gb DRAM -> 256GB
+       CONFIG_SAMA5_DDRCS_LPDDR2=y             : Its DDR2
+       CONFIG_SAMA5_MT47H128M16RT=y            : This is the type of DDR2

+       Now that you have SDRAM enabled, what are you going to do with it?
+One thing you can is add it to the heap

+       CONFIG_SAMA5_DDRCS_HEAP=y               : Add the SDRAM to the heap CONFIG_MM_REGIONS=2                     : Two memory regions:  ISRAM and SDRAM

+       Another thing you could do is to enable the RAM test built-in
+       application:

+    6. You can enable the NuttX RAM test that may be used to verify the external SDAM.
+To do this, keep the SDRAM out of the heap so that it can be tested without crashing programs using the memory:

+       CONFIG_SAMA5_DDRCS_HEAP=n               : Don't add the SDRAM to the heap CONFIG_MM_REGIONS=1                     : One memory regions:  ISRAM

+       In this configuration, the SDRAM is not added to heap and so is not excessible to the applications.
+So the RAM test can be freely executed against the SRAM memory beginning at address 0x2000:0000 (DDR CS):

+       nsh> ramtest -h
+       Usage: <noname> [-w|h|b] <hex-address> <decimal-size>

+       Where:
+         <hex-address> starting address of the test.
+         <decimal-size> number of memory locations (in bytes).
+         -w Sets the width of a memory location to 32-bits.
+         -h Sets the width of a memory location to 16-bits (default).
+         -b Sets the width of a memory location to 8-bits.

+       To test the entire external 256MB SRAM:

+       nsh> ramtest 20000000 268435456
+       RAMTest: Marching ones: 60000000 268435456
+       RAMTest: Marching zeroes: 60000000 268435456
+       RAMTest: Pattern test: 60000000 268435456 55555555 aaaaaaaa
+       RAMTest: Pattern test: 60000000 268435456 66666666 99999999
+       RAMTest: Pattern test: 60000000 268435456 33333333 cccccccc
+       RAMTest: Address-in-address test: 60000000 268435456

     STATUS:
       2013-7-19:  This configuration (as do the others) run at 396MHz.
         The SAMA5D3 can run at 536MHz.
 I still need to figure out the PLL settings to get that speed.

+        If the CPU speed changes, then so must the NOR and SDRAM initialization!

       2013-7-31:  I have been unable to execute this configuration from NOR FLASH by closing the BMS jumper (J9).
 As far as I can tell, this